Italian irredentism in Savoy: History

-Italian irredentists were citizens of Savoy who considered themselves to have ties with the House of Savoy dynasty.
-Savoy was the original territory of the duke of Savoy that later became King of Italy.
-Since the Renaissance the area had ruled over Piedmont and had for regional capital the town of Chambéry.
-The official language of Savoy was French since the 15th century, and was divided administratively in Savoie Propre (Chambéry), Chablais (Thonon), Faucigny (Bonneville), Genevois (Annecy), Maurienne (Saint Jean de Maurienne) and Tarentaise (Moûtiers).
+Italian irredentists were citizens of Savoy who considered themselves to have ties with the House of Savoy.

+The historical region of Savoy was the original territory of the Duchy of Savoy, which expanded across the Alps into Piedmont and other territories, eventually transforming into the Kingdom of Sardinia, then the Kingdom of Italy.
+The capital of the duchy was Chambéry until 1562, when it was moved to Turin.
+French was an official language beginning in the 15th century and Italian beginning in the 16th.
+The historical region of Savoy was divided administratively into Savoie Propre (Chambéry), Chablais (Thonon), Faucigny (Bonneville), Genevois (Annecy), Maurienne (Saint Jean de Maurienne) and Tarentaise (Moûtiers).

 Vaugelas, a native of the duchy, became one of the most renowned French linguists.

-In spring 1860 the area was annexed to France after a referendum and the administrative boundaries changed, but a segment of the Savoyard population demonstrated against the annexation.
-Indeed, the final vote count on the referendum announced by the Court of Appeals was 130,839 in favour of annexation to France, 235 opposed and 71 void, showing a questionable complete support for French nationalism (that motivated criticisms about rigged results).
+In 1860 the area was annexed to France after a referendum, but a segment of the Savoyard population demonstrated against the annexation.
+Indeed, the final vote count on the referendum announced by the Court of Appeals was 130,839 in favour of annexation to France, 235 opposed and 71 void - a suspiciously high level of support.

 Presently, the situation seems the following: generally, it does not exist any will to separate Savoy and Piedmont.
 In the highest part of the country, Maurienne, Tarentaise and Upper-Savoy (Albertville and Beaufortain), the population is resolutely for the statu quo.
 In Genevois, Faucigny and Chablais, if ever should produce a change, the annexation by Switzerland is preferred to any other solution.

-At the beginning of 1860, more than 3000 people demonstrated in Chambéry against the annexation to France rumours.
-On 16 March 1860, the provinces of Northern Savoy (Chablais, Faucigny and Genevois) sent to Victor Emmanuel II, to Napoleon III, and to the Swiss Federal Council a declaration - sent under the presentation of a manifesto together with petitions - where they were saying that they did not wish to become French and showed their preference to remain united to the Kingdom of Sardinia (or be annexed to Switzerland were a separation from Sardinia unavoidable).
+At the beginning of 1860, more than 3000 people demonstrated in Chambéry against rumours that the region would be annexed to France.
+On 16 March 1860, the provinces of northern Savoy (Chablais, Faucigny and Genevois) sent to Victor Emmanuel II, Napoleon III and the Swiss Federal Council a petition to remain within the Kingdom of Sardinia (or be annexed to Switzerland were a separation from Sardinia unavoidable).